 A respected former attorney, who earlier this month settled a sex-abuse case against the Catholic Diocese of Lansing for $225,000, will come forward in an effort to continue his healing process and to help other survivors find the courage to seek help.
 He will discuss his struggle with the physical and emotional trauma he has endured and how Michigan’s anti-victim laws shield predators and marginalize the innocent targets of sexual abuse.

-At a news conference, a clergy sex abuse survivor will reveal his identity and read from a lengthy, detailed statement, outline his experience in childhood, disclosing how the abuse has affected him, urging other victims to seek help, and laying out the need for a more balanced law that would allow claims to be heard on their merit rather than summarily dismissed as a procedural matter.
+At a news conference, a clergy sex abuse survivor will reveal his identity and read from a lengthy, detailed statement, outline his experience in childhood, disclose how the abuse has affected him, urge other victims to seek help, and layout the need for a more balanced law that would allow claims to be heard on their merit rather than summarily dismissed as a procedural matter.
 (Please note: the survivor will NOT be answering questions).

 Tuesday, August 31, 2010, at 1:30 p.m.